metasys-server/home/README.md

 # home

-The home repository is the starting point for people to learn about Metasys® Server APIs
+The home repository is the starting point for people to learn about *Metasys*® Server APIs

 [metasys-logo]: images/metasys-logo.png